 - What qualifications are required by chiropractors?

-Chiropractors in Australia are required to graduate from an accredited program at one of the following Universities: Royal Melbourne Institute of Technology University RMIT in Melbourne, Macquarie University in Sydney, Murdoch University in Perth.
+Chiropractors in Australia are required to graduate from an accredited program at one of the following Universities: Royal Melbourne Institute of Technology University RMIT in Melbourne, Macquarie University in Sydney, Murdoch University in Perth and more recently, Central Queensland University in Brisbane.
 All these programs are accredited by the Australian Health Professional Registration Authority (AHPRA), the same body that accredits and registers all registerable health professions in Australia.
 Graduates from outside Australia are required to sit examinations set by the Council on Chiropractic Education Australasia (CCEA) before they can gain registration in Australia.